WooTC/Captcha_Recognition/README.md

 ```
 Requirements : OpenCV, Numpy
 ### Template preparation (optional)
-To update the templates used in template-matching with a different random seed, run on command line
+To update the templates used in template matching with a different random seed, run on command line
 ```
 $ python template_creation.py --input_path PATH_TO_"sampleCaptchas" --seed 0
 ```
 The script will
-* (semi) randomly split the samples into training/testing, while ensuring all the characters (`A-Z`, `0-9`) appear in the training samples for at least once.
+* randomly split the samples into training/testing, while ensuring all the characters (`A-Z`, `0-9`) appear in the training samples for at least once.
 * save the split to `templates/train_test_split.json`.
 * save all the templates to `templates` folder in PNG format.
 ### Pipeline